w3f/w3f-education/docs/Rust/section6/generics.md

 }
 ```

-Multiple generics may be used, meaning the type of `x` must be different from `y`.
-Generic labels usually follow this convention, but in theory can be named anything:
+Multiple generics may be used, meaning the type of `x` must differ from the type of `y`.
+Generic labels usually follow this convention, but in theory, can be named anything:

 ```rust
 struct Point<T, U> {